British Newspaper Archive: Subscription costs

 Access within the British Library is free.
 Starting in 2021, some newspaper pages from the years 1720–1880 are free to view online.
 Full online access is by subscription, based on daily or item charges, £14.99 for one month or £8.34 per month for an annual subscription, as of December 2024.
 New visitors may access three free page views and explore hundreds of national, regional and local titles dating from the 1700s–2000s.

 Reception

 Reviews of the service have been mixed, with some early responses complimentary about the ability to access and search the large data sets.
 However, there have been complaints of the excessive cost and the general policy of the British Library allowing a private company the rights to the newspapers.
 One writer noted that: "The BNA demonstrates what happens to our cultural heritage when there is no political will for public investment.
 The nineteenth-century newspaper press was one of the period's greatest achievements but, rather than celebrate it, opening it up and giving it back to the nation, the British Library have been forced to sell it off."

 The search interface has also been criticised for problems in identifying where the searched terms are on the retrieved pages, and in the unreliability of the web interface, with bugs preventing images loading and regular crashes.

+In 2026, a newer version started, and Trustpilot reported that "most reviewers were unhappy with their experience overall."